 The Murray-Sunset National Park error was just the latest in a series of problems that followed the release of Apple Maps.
 A highly anticipated launch in 2012, Apple first showed off Apple Maps at that year’s Worldwide Developers Conference.
 The company shipped the software with iOS 6.

 From the very beginning, however, Apple Maps ran into problems.
-In addition to warping landscapes and distorting landmarks, it also posed more serious issues — such as suggesting that folks steer the wrong way across Fairbanks Airport Taxiway.
+In addition to warping landscapes and distorting landmarks, it also posed more serious problems.
+For instance, Apple Maps told drivers to steer the wrong way across Fairbanks Airport Taxiway.

-Airport marketing director Angie Spear said it was proof positive that drivers put too much faith in navigation systems.
+Airport marketing director Angie Spear called that particular error proof positive that drivers put too much faith in navigation systems.
 “No matter what the signs say, the map on their iPhone told them to proceed this way,” she said.

 In the aftermath of the Maps debacle, Apple ousted Scott Forstall, senior vice president of iOS software.
 The reason?
-He refused to make a public apology.
+He refused to make a public apology for the Maps problems.

-Not long afterward, the manager responsible for Maps also found himself navigated out of Apple.
+And he wasn’t the only casualty in Cupertino.
+Not long afterward, Richard Williamson — the manager responsible for Maps — also found himself navigated out of Apple.

-Tim Cook admitted that Apple had “screwed up.”
-He promised Cupertino would put “the entire weight of the company behind correcting” the Maps problems.
+Tim Cook admitted that Apple had “screwed up,” promising to put “the entire weight of the company behind correcting” the Maps problems.

 A ‘life-threatening’ glitch